 Imagine changing nationality without moving away from your hometown: this happened to the inhabitants of Strasbourg four times in the fairly recent past!
 The architecture, food, and traditions are therefore a unique mix of which the people of Strasbourg are proud of, and a very specific identity unique in France.

-Ever since history people have been fighting over the strategically located city of Strasbourg on the Rhine River.
+Ever since history, people have been fighting over the strategically located city of Strasbourg on the Rhine River.
 Originally founded by the Romans (12 BC) as a military camp to protect the border, it was then taken by the Alemanis in 355 AD for just two years, destroyed by Atilla the Hun (451), reconstructed by the Franks (496), passed under Louis the German (870) before it gained more freedom (1332), and got annexed by the French Louis XIV (1681).
 Strasbourg, literally the castle on the street, remained French for 190 years and many of today’s landmarks were erected (the citadel, the Vauban dam, the opera house, the new hospital, the palace Rohan, the Kleber square, the astronomical clock…).
-However 1871 was a setback for Strasbourg that got partially destroyed by the Prussians who took over very easily with their modern artillery.
+However, 1871 was a setback for Strasbourg that got partially destroyed by the Prussians who took over the city very easily with their modern artillery.
 Strasbourg became the German urbanization example in the Wilhelmien style (inspired by the French Haussmannian style) with its modern infrastructures, wide boulevards, luxurious private homes, landscaping, large and active imperial library, national theatre on Kaiserplatz (today’s Place de la République), and the Emperor’s Palace (today’s Palais du Rhin).
-If the German-influenced buildings can be seen all over the city, the Neustadt (or “new city”) showcases this massive and austere Prussian architectural style maybe more than its other districts.
-After losing World War I, the Germans loose Strasbourg in 1918, only for a few years as in 1940 Adolf Hitler annexes the whole region of Alsace to Germany.
-Men from Strasbourg are forced to fight on the German side and often sent on the Russian frontline to try and prevent them from resisting on the French side.
-At the end of World War II, Strasbourg is returned to France to which it still belongs today.
+If the German-influenced buildings can be seen all over the city, the Neustadt district (or “new city”) showcases this massive and austere Prussian architectural style maybe more than any other district in town.
+After losing World War I, the Germans lost Strasbourg in 1918, but only for a few years: in 1940, Adolf Hitler annexed the whole region of Alsace to Germany.
+Men from Strasbourg were forced to fight on the German side and often sent on the Russian frontline to try and prevent them from resisting on the French side.
+At the end of World War II, Strasbourg was returned to France to which it still belongs today.

-With changing flag four times over 74 years between France and Germany and needing a strong symbol to build a European union after WWII, Strasbourg was the obvious choice to host the Council of Europe, the European Court of Human Rights and the European Parliament.
-Inhabitants are attached to these institutions representing the friendship between countries and more specifically France and Germany.
+With changing flag four times over 74 years between France and Germany, and needing a strong symbol to build a European union after WWII, Strasbourg was the obvious choice to host the Council of Europe, the European Court of Human Rights and the European Parliament.
+Inhabitants are attached to these institutions representing the friendship between countries, and more specifically between France and Germany.

 5. Can you speak Alsatian?

-Stroll the streets and try to picture what life was like in the cute city center of Strasbourg before selfie sticks and cameras!
+Stroll the streets and try to picture what life was like in the cute city center of Strasbourg!

 Travel tips: